 Rabies is a viral disease that occurs by transmission of the virus from animals to humans.
-This usually occurs as a result of a bite from an animal that is infected with the virus.
+This usually occurs due to a bite from an animal that is infected with the virus.

-However, it is important to seek medical attention immediately following contact with an animal that is suspected to have rabies.
+Although symptoms may not appear right away, it is important to seek medical attention immediately following contact with an animal that is suspected to have rabies.
 This is because the disease can currently only be prevented before symptoms begin to emerge.
 Therefore, prophylactic measures are recommended immediately following an incident to prevent symptoms from occurring and the disease from progressing.

 Some people may notice signs related to the injury site, such as tingling or itchiness where the bite has occurred.
-Other signs that may begin to emerge in this early stage of the disease are an irrational fear of water or drafts of air, also known as hydrophobia and aerophobia respectively.
+Other signs that may begin to emerge in this early stage of the disease are an irrational fear of water or drafts of air, also known as hydrophobia and aerophobia, respectively.

-Most individuals with pre-clinical rabies do not notice these effects, however, as there are different forms of the disease.
+Most individuals with preclinical rabies do not notice these effects, however, as there are different forms of the disease.

 There are two known types of rabies and each presents with different symptoms that affect the prognosis and end result of the disease.

-The second type of rabies is known as paralytic and comprises approximately 30% of all human rabies cases.
+The second type of rabies is considered paralytic and comprises approximately 30% of all human rabies cases.
 This involves the gradual paralysis of muscles in the body, beginning from the site of infection and moving up the central nervous system to eventually affect the entire body.
 This usually takes longer to lead to the death of the individual and is regarded as less dramatic than the more common type of rabies.
 For this reason, many people with the paralytic form of rabies are not formally diagnosed as having the disease and may account for a higher prevalence of the disease than is recorded.